naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 3. Access the Revenue Tracker from the admin menu

 ## Setup
 - No additional setup required.
-Start adding revenue data immediately.
+Start adding revenue data right away.

 ## Usage
-- Go to Revenue Tracker in your admin panel
+- Go to Revenue Tracker in the admin menu
-- Fill in the source, amount, and date
+- Fill in the revenue source, amount, and date
-- Click 'Save Revenue'
+- Click 'Save Revenue' to record the entry
 - View your revenue chart below

 ## Requirements